-The principal business of Auto Partner S.A. consists in the organisation of distribution of vehicle spare parts directly from manufacturers to end users.
+The principal business of Auto Partner S.A. and the Auto Partner Group consists in the organisation of distribution of vehicle spare parts directly from manufacturers to end users.
 The Company is an importer and distributor of parts for passenger cars and delivery vehicles in the market for spare parts classified in accordance with the GVO regulations and European Union directives.